MrSnickers/Blog/blog.md

+Jan 14 2014

+Working in a group is a step up in both power and complexity in the way that moving from Sinatra to Rails is an increase in both capability and confusion.

 Jan 6 2014

 Starting a Rails app is very similar to when I got my first apartment by myself and ended up inheriting two or three apartment's worth of stuff from the auntie network.
 There too it involved me going through a whole passel of stuff to find the four or five things that I would use every day.